Levan Papava

-Levan Papava (ლევან პაპავა, born 2 November 1993) is a Georgian footballer who plays as a forward for Erovnuli Liga club Gareji.
+Levan Papava (ლევან პაპავა, born 2 November 1993) is a Georgian footballer who plays as a forward for Erovnuli Liga 2 club Shturmi.

 He is the four-time best goalscorer of the Erovnuli Liga 2 with three different clubs.

 Career

 Papava started his professional career at Mark Stars in Meore Liga.
 In 2013–14, he displayed his goalscoring abilities for the first time, netting 21 times in 29 games during a season in which his team slipped up at the very end of a long promotion battle and finished just one point behind group leaders Borjomi.

 In the summer of 2015, Papava moved to second-division side Gagra where he remained for next four seasons.
 His first success came a year later.
 With 13 goals scored in 14 league games, Papava became the top scorer of the 2016 season.
 He was a member of the squad that reached the cup final in 2018.